Code-Institute-Submissions/GriffinSar-Renewal-Calculator-Project-3/README.md

 # API

 ### Rich
 I used the Rich API extensively throughout this project.
 I had originally just used Colorama but after my mentor mentioned Rich as something that he regularly uses I decided to try it out.
 I found it great I used it to add colour to the test in the program.
 This  helped to differentiate errors and instructions.
-It also just adds a bit of interest for the user as this is a terminal based app it was nice to be able to add a bit of decoration to keep the user interested and engaged.
+It also just adds a bit of interest for the user.
+As this is a terminal based app it was nice to be able to add a bit of decoration to keep the user interested and engaged.
 I also used Rich to add the tables for the pricing.
 This worked really well and I was very happy with the look that these tables gave to the app.
 It helps the output really stand out for the user.
 Rich was also used to position text and the calculator image on the screen.
 I have position the calculator and the text on the first page to the center of the page as I think this gives a nice visual effect.
 All error messages and confirmation messages are centered as well to draw the users attention.

-# Colorama
+### Colorama
 Colorama was used to set the colour for the input fields.
 All input fields are set as green for consistency.
 I had wanted to use Rich but found I was getting an error when I tried to use it on the input field so I stayed with Colorama for this.

-# Pandas
+#### Pandas
 Pandas is an open source data analysis and manipulation tool, built on top of the Python programming language.
 Pandas is used to display the saved data for the user in this app.
 It makes it clear and easy for the user to understand.
-This is done by retieving the saved data and displays it in colums with headings of : username, product, product level, uplift, year two and year three.
+This is done by retieving the saved data and displays it in columns with headings of : username, product, product level, uplift, year two and year three.

-# gspread
+#### Gspread
 Gspread is a Python API for Google Sheets.
 It allows the app to access and modify data in the google sheets doc.
 Gspread is used to add the data that the user inputs into the google sheet if they choose to save it.
 They can then access the data at a later date.

-# Time
+### Time
 Time is used to put pauses in the flow of the data in the terminal.
-I found that the messages were printing and then it was moving to the next function too quickly, the customer would not have time to read what was printed.
+I found that the messages were printing and then it was moving to the next function too quickly.
+The customer would not have time to read what was printed.
 I have used it to put a slight delay in places to give the user the time to read.
 It also is used in places to slow the flow down such as when saving data, while this is done automatically it gives a better user experience as it gives the impression that the system is taking the time to save.
 While we know this is not necessary from our knowledge of programming, I believe that this pause gives the user the comfort that the system really is doing something, be it saving or exiting a function.

 # Testing

 ## Calculation Testing
 The first thing I tested was that the calculations done in the app were actually correct.
 I built a calculator in Google sheets and gave the input of 30 euro for each support level and type to check what the output was.
 I then did the same in the app.
-I input 30 for each of the types and support level and saved each to the google sheets.
+I input 30 for each of the types and support levels and saved each to the google sheets.
 All the prices for the uplift and the two and three years matched my google sheet calculation so I knew it was working correctly.

 As you can see in the two images below the output is the same from the google sheets and the app itself.